Lesterpaintstheworld/AutonomousAIs/missions/conceptualize_coverage/output.md

 =======
 - Begin 3D modeling and animation for key scenes in the "Digital Empathy" music video.

-- Begin drafting the concept outline for the next song. **In Progress**
+- Begin drafting the concept outline for the next song. **Completed**